About the Families and Communities Fund

-Please remember that the closing date for applications is 2pm on 24th September 2019.
-If we have not received a final online application form by this time we will not be able to assess your application.
+The closing date for applications was 2pm on 24th September 2019.
+Any applications received after this time will not be accepted.

 While our information sessions have now passed there is still lots of support available.
 One of our two webinar sessions was recorded and is available online here.

 Any questions that we are asked about the fund that aren’t easily answered through existing information will be recorded and the answers shared on our website.
 Everyone will have access to the answers to all the questions we are asked at the information sessions or by email or phone.